Skip to main content

 Can I franchise tag a player more than once?

-No. In League Tycoon, each player can only be franchise tagged once.
-After the tag year, the player either gets a new contract (via extension or contract bidding) or becomes a free agent.
+No. In League Tycoon, each player can only be franchise tagged once in their career.
+After the tag year, the player becomes a free agent.
+You can re-sign them through contract bidding, but you cannot tag them again.

 When can I use a franchise tag?